auth0-samples/auth0-ionic-samples/01-Login/README.md

+# NOTE: These examples are currently not working well.
+We are actively working on having a better solution for Ionic.

 # Auth0 Ionic Login

 This sample demonstrates how to add authentication to an Ionic application using Auth0's Lock widget from the hosted login page.